 Sports Center at Trinity

-The Trinity sports centre is the hub of all sports and fitness activity on campus.
+The Trinity sports center is the hub of all sports and fitness activity on campus.
 With an on-site gym and swimming pool, along with activities like Operation Transformation, Intra Mural Sports, Sports Volunteering Programme, and Campus Runs we have an inclusive and friendly environment where you will instantly feel part of the Trinity sport family.
-The sports centre offers a number of classes and courses including: Spinning, Pilates, Rip 60, Core Strength, Bootcamp, Tai Chi, Power Pump, Step & Core, Kettlebells, Yoga, Box Fit, Ballet Sculpt, H.I.I.T.
+The sports center offers a number of classes and courses including: Spinning, Pilates, Rip 60, Core Strength, Bootcamp, Tai Chi, Power Pump, Step & Core, Kettlebells, Yoga, Box Fit, Ballet Sculpt, H.I.I.T.
 (High Intensity Interval Training).

 Our qualified staff are available to offer help and guidance.
 There are additional costs per class or an annual class pass is available to buy for the fitness class enthusiasts.
 The diverse sports facilities spread across three locations include:

 - 25m swimming pool, sauna, and steam room